-In Vietnam, the information infrastructure is in its nascent stage, and at the turn of the millennium, most patients and households still followed their habits of consulting with friends and relatives about health issues (Khe et al., 2002).
-In hospitals, manual methods of medical data storage are still widely used (Nguyen et al., 2011).
-The knowledge base and skills of both professionals and patients need critical updates to be able to reap the benefits of e-health (Brodie et al., 2000; Damman et al., 2009; Eysenbach and Diepgen, 2001; Nguyen et al., 2012).
-Apart from friends/relatives, Vietnamese patients also refer to similar sources as observed everywhere else in the world: mass media (including the internet) and health professionals/experts (Rains, 2007; Tu and Lauer, 2008).
+In Vietnam, the information infrastructure is in its nascent stage, and at the turn of the millenium, most patients and households still followed their habits of consulting with friends and relatives about health issues (Khe et al., 2002).
+In hospitals, manual methods of medical data storage are still widely used (Nguyen, Hai, Webster, & Nimunkar, 2011).
+The knowledge base and skills of both professionals and patients need critical updates to be able to reap the benefits of e-health (Brodie et al., 2000; Damman et al., 2009; Eysenbach & Diepgen, 2001; Nguyen, Naguib, Tawfik, & Phuong, 2012).
+Apart from friends/relatives, Vietnamese patients also refer to similar sources as observed everywhere else in the world: mass media (including the Internet) and health professionals/experts (Rain, 2007; Tu & Lauer, 2008).

-Research studies such as Thuan et al. (2008) regarding choice of healthcare providers in Vietnam do not deal with the issues that this article emphasises.
-The good news is that Vietnam has the potential to develop a functioning electronic health records (EHR) system in the future as the system is centralised and professionals show good awareness of EHR's roles and values in delivering better e-health services to patients (Detmer, 2003; Goldzweig et al., 2009; Hochwarter et al., 2014) and improving doctor-patient relationships (Tang and Lansky, 2005).
+Research studies such as Thuan, Lofgren, Lindholm, and Chuc (2008) regarding choice of health-care providers in Vietnam do not deal with the issues that this article emphasizes.
+The good news is that Vietnam has the potential to develop a functioning electronic health records (EHR) system in the future as the system is centralized and professionals show good awareness of EHR's roles and values in delivering better e-health services to patients (Detmer, 2003; Goldzweig, Towfigh, Maglione, & Shekelle, 2009; Hochwarter, Chuc, & Larsson, 2014) and improving doctor-patient relationships (Tang & Lansky, 2005).

-Last but not least, the importance of the variables used in the coming analysis - as described in each dataset - is justified because they represent a subset of the key elements of a quality health information system (Detmer, 2003; Ellins et al., 2006), and the high cost of obtaining information from healthcare professionals remains an obstacle to better healthcare service (Bundorf et al., 2004; Detmer, 2003).
+Last but not least, the importance of the variables used in the coming analysis-as described in each data set-is justified because they represent a subset of the key elements of a quality health information system (Detmer, 2003; Ellins et al., 2006), and the high cost of obtaining information from health-care professionals remains an obstacle to better health-care service (Bundorf et al., 2004;

+Detmer, 2003).
 In addition, research findings indicate that the demand for health information is related to the expected benefits from the information and the price of information substitutes (Goldzweig et al., 2009).
-The issues of data sufficiency and efficient use of healthcare information have also emerged as part of the social trends in integrating ICT into the social life of e-patients (Evers, 2006; Lober and Flowers, 2011; Miller, 1998).
+The issues of data sufficiency and efficient use of health-care information have also emerged as part of the social trends in integrating ICT into the social life of e-patients (Evers, 2006; Lober & Flowers, 2011; Miller, 1998).

-Trust in health and healthcare information is not obvious (Rains, 2007) due to the nature of the mixed quality of internet information (Mittman and Cain, 2000).
-In addition, the issue of trustworthiness and credibility of information sources emerges as the volume of information surges while the quality becomes difficult to determine (Damman et al., 2009; Gray et al., 2005; Rains, 2007).
-The trust and credibility of information determines behaviours and the propensity of users to use the internet in the long term (Lemire et al., 2008; Mittman and Cain, 2000; Vuong and Napier, 2015).
+Trust in health and health-care information is not obvious (Rain, 2007) due to the nature of the mixed quality of Internet information (Mittman & Cain, 2000).
+In addition, the issue of trustworthiness and credibility of information sources emerges as the volume of information surges while the quality becomes difficult to determine (Damman et al., 2009; Gray, Klein, Noyce, Sesselberg, & Cantrill, 2005; Rain, 2007).
+The trust and credibility of information determines behaviors and the propensity of users to use the Internet in the long-term (Lemire, Paré, Sicotte, & Harvey, 2008; Mittman & Cain, 2000; Vuong & Napier 2015).

-It is also noteworthy from the extant literature that although online information is important, when it comes to making a critical decision, patients care more about the quality of information and data rather than the volume, so they tend to consult with health professionals (Tu and Lauer, 2008).
-Quality and credibility of information sources appear to determine the outcome of the patient's choice of healthcare provider (Ellins et al., 2006; Lemire et al., 2008; Victoor et al., 2012).
+It is also noteworthy from the extant literature that although online information is important, when it comes to making a critical decision, patients care more about the quality of information and data rather than the volume, so they tend to consult with health professionals (Tu & Lauer, 2008).
+Quality and credibility of information sources appear to determine the outcome of the patient's choice of health-care provider (Ellins et al., 2006; Lemire et al., 2008; Victoor, Delnoij, Friele, & Rademakers 2012).